gmx-io/gmx-synthetics/README.md

 - Virtual IDs must be set on market creation / token whitelisting, if it is set after trading for the token / market is done, the tracking would not be accurate and may need to be adjusted

+- If an execution transaction requires a large amount of gas that may be close to the maximum block gas limit, it may be possible to stuff blocks to prevent the transaction from being included in blocks

+# Feature Development

+If new features are added, tests should be added for the different market types, e.g. spot only markets, single token markets.

 # Commands

 To compile contracts: